Night-Self-Study/code-at-once/server/README.md

 I recommand you to use **python>=3.0** because django 1.11 is the last version supporting python 2.7.

-And support for python 2.7 and django 1.11 will end in 2020.
+And support for python 2.7 and django 1.11 will be done in 2020.

 If you want to make a new app, use this command,